ACoAs MANIPULATING Self & Others (Part 3c)

 Unfortunately, the sacrifice is never successful or unappreciated, only being disrespected & dismissed.
 So when the Scapegoat is treated badly or ignored, this ACoA gets very angry at anyone they’ve been trying to ‘save’.

-Adult Scapegoats only focus on being rejected or & invisible, left outfeeling unloved, excluded, attacked – BUT not seeing that they
+left out Adult Scapegoats only focus on being rejected or invisible, feeling unloved, excluded, attacked – BUT not seeing that they

 — perpetuate childhood environment of fear, loneliness & abandonment BY not having a strong core identity based on self-esteem & self-respect.